Peabody, Kansas: Academics

 The high school band is well known in regional competitions and parades.
-The high school is a member of T.E.E.N., a shared video teaching network, started in 1993, between five area high schools.
+The high school is a member of T.E.E.N., a shared video teaching network which was started in 1993, between five area high schools.

 Sports

 The Peabody-Burns High School mascot is the Warrior.
 All high school athletic and non-athletic competition is overseen by the Kansas State High School Activities Association.
 For the 2010/2011 seasons, the football team competes as Class 8 Man - Division I in the Wheat State league.